truefoundry/truefoundry-docs/deploy-on-own-cloud/servicefoundry-bootstrap.md

   # you can provide the url of the dashboard in case control plane is on a different
   # cluster
   controlPlaneURL: "truefoundry-truefoundry-frontend-app.truefoundry.svc.cluster.local:3000"

-  # Base domain url that will be used to map your services against this cluster.
-  # Without this, all services deployed by Servicefoundry will be ClusterIP.
-  baseDomainURL: ""

-  # Monitoring: we can provision grafana, loki, prometheous stacks within your cluster
-  # 1. disabled : No monitoring components will be setup by truefoundry
-  # 2. external: provide externalGrafanaUrl to redirect users from dashboard
-  monitoring: disabled | external

-  # This is mandatory incase of monitoring: external
-  externalGrafanaURL: ""
 ```

 Install the helm chart with this values file: